Fitness on a Budget

 Don’t Pay the Full Price for Protein

-Tuna, chicken breasts and lean beef cuts are always on sale somewhere.
-If you don’t want to store-hop, you can always find some cut of meat, fish and poultry on sale in your favorite market.
+Tuna, chicken breasts, and lean beef cuts are always on sale somewhere.
+If you don’t want to store-hop, you can always find some cut of meat, fish, and poultry on sale in your favorite market.
 Eat what’s on sale, and if it’s a loss-leader (that means dirt-cheap in an effort to entice people through the door), stock up for the coming weeks.
 Grab up the items marked down for quick sale, then freeze them.

 Buy Carbs in Bulk

-Find a warehouse club, ethnic market, health food store or food co-op that offers rice, beans, oatmeal, nuts and legumes by the pound.
+Find a warehouse club, ethnic market, health food store, or food co-op that offers rice, beans, oatmeal, nuts, and legumes by the pound.
 Store dry items in the freezer to retain freshness.

 Shop With a List

 Buying on impulse can blow a budget and a diet.
 So can arriving at the store hungry.
-Eat before you get there, stick to your list so you leave nothing to chance.
+Eat before you get there, and stick to your list so you leave nothing to chance.

 Buy Generic